SecurityLab-UCD/SPAT/README.md

 Steps are the same as below except for the argument `PathofJre`.
 It is replaced by the path of `lib`.
 An example is "/usr/lib/jvm/java-18-openjdk-amd64/lib"

+# Building jar

+Eclipse is used to develop and build the project.
+Click "File > Export" and select the option "Runnable JAR file".
+Use the "Noargs - RuleWriter" launch configuration and keep everything else as default.
+Click finish.
+The resulting .jar file should be saved in the "artifacts" folder

 # SPAT (Original README)
 Semantic-and-Naturalness Preserving Auto Transformation.
 This tool is a source-to-source transformation tool that can deal with partial code snippets